Empowers decision makers to improve outcomes

 Identify unique sub-populations

-PeoplePrism can identify populations facing inequities based on social drivers and recommends programs tailored to individual needs.
+PeoplePrism can identify populations facing barriers and recommends programs tailored to individual needs.

 Activate the community